cbortoluzzi/ROHs/README.md

 This script filters variants in the VCF file based on three key parameters: minimum Phred-quality score, minimum read depth, and minimum genotype quality.
 The parameters ```-q```, ```-dp```, and ```-gq``` allow you to modify the default values for these thresholds.

-**You only need to specify these parameters if you want to change the default settings**.
+**You only need to specify these three parameters if you want to change the default settings**.
 If you are fine with the defaults, you can omit them when running the script.

 I recommend reviewing the XML report generated in Step 1 to assess the quality of your data.
 This report can help you decide if any parameters need adjusting.
 For example, a default genotype quality of 20 may be too low or too high for your specific dataset, and tweaking it could improve your variant filtering.